SRM-Hackathon/Codezoned1/README.md

 2) Dlib will require cmake to build the c++ bindings and visual studio to compile.
 Install Dlib seperately

-3) Run updated.py in the /app/ folder
+3) Run irisPointer.py in the root directory